omise/bluepine/README.md

 }
 ```

-### Custom Validator
+### Custom validator

-Since the validator is based on `ActiveModel::Validations`.
-This make it easy to add a new custom validator.
+Since the validator is based on `ActiveModel::Validations`, it is easy to add a new custom validator.

-In the following example.
-We create a simple password validator and register it to the password attribute.
+In the following example, we create a simple password validator and register it to the password attribute.

 ```ruby
 # Defines custom validator